Youssefachouri/resources/en/about_presets.md

 --- Abstract / Meta description ---

-Maximize efficiency when personalizing your QR code with presets.
+Maximize efficiency when personalizing your QR codes with presets.
 Save your choices and reuse them any time you want.

 --- Short content 1 ---